jgklingo/startup/README.md

  - **CSS** - Simple yet interesting colors and shapes will be used throughout the UI.
 A simple animation will show when a question is submitted.
  - **JavaScript** - Used for login, submitting and showing questions, voting, and calling endpoints.
  - **React** - The main app UI will be contained in a React page that changes based on user input (user questions and votes) and data received from the server (other users' questions and votes).
  - **Web Service** - Backend service with functions to log in and post a question.
-Will also call an external API to get anonymous names for users on login.
+Will also call an external API to get anonymous names for users on login (https://metmuseum.github.io/).
  - **Authentication** - The user must log in before posting a question.
  - **Database** - Accounts and credentials are stored in a persistent database.
 Questions and their related data are stored as well.
  - **Websocket** - Votes are broadcast between users in real time.

- ## HTML Notes
+ ## CSS Notes

- See HTML section in [notes.md](notes/notes.md)
+ See CSS section in [notes.md](notes/notes.md)